InterSystems SQL Reference

-A function that returns the greatest value from a list of values.
+A function that returns the greatest value from a series of expressions.

 Synopsis